jig1314/SupplyChain/README.md

 ## Supply Chain Management Application Architecture
 The Supply Chain Management Application was implemented using each of the design patterns explained above.
 The application was decomposed into two web applications to cover the inventory and warehouse management sub domains of supply chain management.
-These applications are Blazor Webassmbly web applications that are composed of the following components:
+These applications are Blazor Webassembly web applications that are composed of the following components:
 * A standalone frontend that is a Single Page (SPA) Progressive Web Application (PWA)
 * A backend web services that handles the app's database transactions and serves the frontend application to the browser
 * Each backend web service has it's own relational database.